Backflow Frequently Asked Questions

 Will I receive a notice or reminder to test?

-Yes, water customers with a testable backflow assembly(s) will receive an initial testing notice about two months prior to the test due date.
+Yes, water customers with a testable backflow assembly(s) will receive an initial testing notice two months prior to the test due date.
 (See Testing Schedule for more details)

 When am I considered in compliance?